MLEC — Moolec Science S.A.

 October 2, 2024

-Moolec Science Q4 2024 Earnings Call Summary
+Summary of Moolec Science Q4 2024 Earnings Call

 1. Key Financial Results and Metrics

-- Cost of Sales: Rose to $4.5 million in FY2024, aligning with revenue growth.
+- Cost of Sales: Rose to $4.5 million from nearly $1 million in FY2023, aligning with revenue growth.

 2. Strategic Updates and Business Highlights